tonimatutinovic/myDHT/README.md

 - Consecutive failure counter
 - Connection-status helper (`isConnected()`)

+### Sanity-Check and Fail-Safe Mode
+- Temperature must fall within valid ranges
+  - DHT11: 0–50°C
+  - DHT22: –40 to 80°C
+- Humidity must be between 0–100%
+- Values must not be NaN
+- If a previous valid reading exists, last known good values are returned
+- If no valid reading exists yet, error is returned normally

 ### Calibration and Validation
 - Temperature and humidity offset calibration
 - Internal clamping and sanity checking for out-of-range readings